imagej/imagej.github.io/_pages/plugins/trackmate/detectors/trackmate-omnipose.md

 ## Omnipose

-[Omnipose](https://github.com/kevinjohncutler/omnipose) is a segmentation algorithm based on Deep-Learning techniques, and inspired from the Cellpose architecture.
+[Omnipose](https://github.com/kevinjohncutler/omnipose) is a segmentation algorithm based on Deep Learning techniques, and inspired from the Cellpose architecture.
 Omnipose is well suited for bacterial cell segmentation, and achieves remarkable performances on mixed bacterial cultures, antibiotic-treated cells and cells of elongated or branched morphology.

 If you use the Omnipose TrackMate module for your research, please don't forget to cite the Omnipose paper: